conda-forge/conda-forge.github.io/src/README.md

 - Public or private harassment.
 - Sharing private content, such as emails sent privately or non-publicly, or direct message history, without the sender’s consent.
 - Posting sexually explicit or violent material.
-- Other unethical or unprofessional conduct
+- Other unethical or unprofessional conduct.
-- Advocating for, or encouraging, any of the above behaviors
+- Advocating for, or encouraging, any of the above behaviors.

 ## Reporting a Misconduct

-- You can reach the Project maintainers.
+- You can reach the Project [maintainers](https://conda-forge.org/docs/orga/getting-in-touch.html).

 ## Enforcement: What Happens After a Report is Filed

-- Reviewing the Report.
+- Reviewing the report.
-- Contacting the Person Reported.
+- Contacting the person reported.

 ## Response and Potential Consequences

 - Nothing (if we determine that no violation occurred).
 - Private feedback or reprimand from Conda-forge to the individual(s) involved.
 - Removing a person from Conda-forge membership or other formal affiliation.
-- Publishing an account of the harassment and calling for the resignation of the alleged harasser from their responsibilities (usually pursued by people without formal authority: may be called for if the person is the event leader, or refuses to stand aside from the conflict of interest, or similar)
+- Publishing an account of the harassment and calling for the resignation of the alleged harasser from their responsibilities (usually pursued by people without formal authority: may be called for if the person is the event leader, or refuses to stand aside from the conflict of interest, or similar).
-- Any other response that Conda-forge deems necessary and appropriate to the situation
+- Any other response that Conda-forge deems necessary and appropriate to the situation.

 _This code-of-conduct is common to the following projects:_